andreas-31/micro-service/README.md

 ## Description of Chosen Approach
 1. Github Repository: holds all the source code of the web application, the Dockerfile, the Jenkinsfile, the ansible playbook, and the CloudFormation stack files
-1. Jenkins Multibranch Pipeline: Jenkins is set up to process the branches "master", "blue", and "green" in the GitHub repository
+1. Jenkins Multibranch Pipeline: Jenkins is set up to process the branches "master", "blue", and "green" in the GitHub repository.
+Deployments to the Kubernetes/EKS cluster are only performed for branches "blue" and "green".
 1. Web Application: is based on the Python framework "Flask".
 The website is served by Python on port TCP/5000.
 1. Linting of Code: hadolint is used to lint the Dockerfile. pylint is used to lint the Python code.
-1. Kubernetes Cluster: ansible is used to spin up an Amazon EKS cluster by executing CloudFormation stacks for creation of VPC, EKS Cluster, and EKS Nodegroup.
+1. Kubernetes Cluster: ansible is used to spin up an Amazon EKS cluster with 3 worker nodes (EC2 instances) by executing CloudFormation stacks for creation of VPC, EKS Cluster, and EKS Nodegroup (Kubernetes worker nodes).
+Each of the 3 worker nodes is in a different availability zone (AZ), e.g. us-west-2a, us-west-2b, and us-west-2c.
+The worker nodes are part of an Autoscaling Group (ASG) that can scale up to 5 worker nodes.
-1. Docker Image: the web app is dockerized and pushed to Docker Hub [itsecat/flask-app](https://hub.docker.com/repository/docker/itsecat/flask-app)
+1. Docker Image: the web app is dockerized.
+The Docker image is pushed to Docker Hub [itsecat/flask-app](https://hub.docker.com/repository/docker/itsecat/flask-app)
 1. Application Deployment: kubectl command is used as part of the Jenkins pipeline to create
-   1. Blue load balancer (ELB), blue deployment, blue service
+   1. Blue deployment comprises blue load balancer (ELB), blue Kubernetes deployment, and blue Kubernetes service
-   1. Green load balancer (ELB), green deployment, green service
+   1. Green deployment comproses green load balancer (ELB), green Kubernetes deployment, and green Kubernetes service

 ## Files and Directories Listing
 1. cloudformation: YAML files describing the stacks for spinning up the EKS cluster.
 These files are read by ansible and are sent towards CloudFormation.